cmwaura/sg-cron-datapoint/README.md

 You can then check your Shotgun Site's global Data Points page (that you created) to see the new DataPoint instance.
-If you used the example settings in this README.md file, a `sg_num_active_human_users` will be created in the DataPoint schema and the total number of HumanUser entities with their `sg_status_list` field set to `act` will be recorded there.
-If you would like to track other types of data, simply add them to the `to_track` list.
-For example, if you wanted to also track the number of Versions set to Active, your settings would look like this:
+If you used the example settings in this README.md file, a `sg_num_active_human_users` field will be created in the DataPoint schema and the total number of HumanUser entities with their `sg_status_list` field set to `act` will be recorded there.
+If you want to track other types of data, simply add them to the `to_track` list.
+For example, if you want to track the number of Versions set to Active, change your settings thusly:

 ```
 https://example.shotgunstudio.com: